 In order to curb the community’s concerns over gentrification, the Pike/Pine Conservation Overlay District was created by the City Council in 2009.
 This district provides incentives for developers to preserve existing structures.
 The former Bauhaus home is an example.
 While the façade is intact, the remainder of the building was demolished in order to build a mixed-use seven-story development.
 The Bauhaus building was nominated in 2013 for landmark status.
 However, the community was outraged and it was refused.

 Despite the demise of the Bauhaus building, Moore said that the community plays a large role in determining whether landmark status is granted or not: “There needs to be a strong local effort to raise awareness, and in this case there is,” he said.
 “It’s important that the local community lets the City and the developers know that they care how their neighborhood looks.”

 “I fear much of the neighborhood will become a movie set of false storefronts in a few short years, unless the community demands better,” Haas said.
-“We need [to keep] the heart of the neighborhood intact, not just the facades, for us and for future generations to enjoy.
+“We need [to keep]We want to keep the core of our neighborhood, not the facades.
 It is possible to have both density and history, but right now Seattle is on the wrong track.”

 The Landmarks Preservation Board will consider this nomination at its meeting on Wednesday, December 17, 2014, at 3:30 pm in the Seattle Municipal Tower, 700 5th Avenue, 40th Floor, Room 4060.
 Comment letters will be accepted until 5 pm Tuesday.
 Send to Sarah.firstname.lastname@example.org.